 Define conditions for your alert.
 The following variables are important during the creation of an alert:

-Select a function to reduce the response of the query defined in 2 to one values.
-This value will be used to compare it with the value defined in 3
+Section A or 1 in the above screenshot is the criteria for the monitoring.
+So create a query that will be used for finding the interested parameter.

-Select a query and define the relative timeframe you want to monitor. “query(A,720h,now-24h)” means that the results of query A in the last 30 days (720h) up to yesterday (now-24h) are monitored.
+Define the relative timeframe you want to monitor.
+Eg. in above screenshot “query(A,721h,now)” means that the results of query A in the last 30 days are monitored.
+It’s advised to keep the timeframe short as very long time frame might lead to heavy resource usage query.

-Define a statement to compare with.
-The alarm gets fired if the average (see a) of the defined query (see b) is above 350
+Section B or 2 in above screenshot is the abnormal or alert trigger worthy condition.
+It will shown a red horizontal line in Section A like in above screenshot.